Heat equilibration of integer and fractional quantum Hall edge modes in graphene

 Recently, the question of \emph{heat equilibration} between neutral and charged modes has been the center of a growing number of works, both experimental~\cite{Banerjee2017,Banerjee2018,Srivastav2021,Melcer2022} and theoretical~\cite{Protopopov2017,Nosiglia2018,Ma2019,Spanslatt2019,Aharon-Steinberg2019,Ma2020}.
-While most experiments confirm a charge equilibration (see \textit{e.g.} Refs.~\cite{Cohen2019,Lafont2019} for notable exceptions), experiments probing heat equilibration have yielded much broader results.
-In gallium arsenide (GaAs) based 2-dimensional electron gases, partial to full heat equilibration was first reported at $\nu=2/3,3/5,4/7$~\cite{Banerjee2017}, and $8/3$~\cite{Banerjee2018}; however, a recent experiment showed a complete absence of heat equilibration at $\nu=2/3$ even for large ($>300~\mu$m) propagation lengths~\cite{Melcer2022}.
-Experiments in graphene reported an absence of heat equilibration at $\nu=5/3$ and $8/3$~\cite{Srivastav2021} over a few microns scale, and, very recently, the observation of a temperature-induced heat equilibration at $\nu=2/3$ and $3/5$~\cite{Srivastav2022}.
-This diversity of observations is currently understood by the facts that the charge and heat equilibration lengths can be largely different depending on the coupling between the counter-propagating edge modes~\cite{Srivastav2021}, and that the ratio between the number of coupled downstream modes $N_\mathrm{d}$ and upstream modes $N_\mathrm{u}$ strongly affects the length dependence of the equilibration.
-Namely, for states with $N_\mathrm{d}=N_\mathrm{u}$ (\textit{e.g.} $\nu=2/3$), heat equilibration is predicted to have slow algebraic length dependence~\cite{Aharon-Steinberg2019,Spanslatt2019,Srivastav2022}, such that it cannot be observed at low temperature, even at large length scales~\cite{Melcer2022}.
-On the contrary, for $N_\mathrm{d}\neq N_\mathrm{u}$ the equilibration should be exponentially fast~\cite{Aharon-Steinberg2019,Spanslatt2019,Srivastav2022}.
-However, it is still unclear whether, for fractional $\nu>1$, the $N_0$ integer edge channels stemming from the fully filled Landau levels take part in the heat equilibration along the edge~\cite{Ma2019}.
-If that is the case, one should include them in the $N_\mathrm{d}$ downstream modes, which can lead to $N_\mathrm{d}\neq N_\mathrm{u}$ in states where $\nu=N_0+2/3$, radically changing heat equilibration.
+While most experiments confirm a charge equilibration (see \textit{e.g.} Refs.~\cite{Cohen2019,Lafont2019} for notable exceptions), heat equilibration is much less universal.
+In gallium arsenide (GaAs) based 2-dimensional electron gases, partial to full heat equilibration was first reported at $\nu=2/3,3/5,4/7$~\cite{Banerjee2017}, and $8/3$~\cite{Banerjee2018}; however, a recent experiment showed an absence of heat equilibration at $\nu=2/3$ even for large ($>300~\mu$m) lengths~\cite{Melcer2022}.
+Experiments in graphene reported no heat equilibration at $\nu=5/3$ and $8/3$~\cite{Srivastav2021} over a few microns scale, and, very recently, the observation of a temperature-induced heat equilibration at $\nu=2/3$ and $3/5$~\cite{Srivastav2022}.
+This diversity of observations is currently understood by the facts that the charge and heat equilibration lengths can be largely different depending on the coupling between the counter-propagating edge modes~\cite{Srivastav2021}, and that the ratio between the number of coupled downstream modes $N_\mathrm{d}$ and upstream modes $N_\mathrm{u}$ strongly affects the equilibration.
+Namely, for states with $N_\mathrm{d}=N_\mathrm{u}$ (\textit{e.g.} $\nu=2/3$), heat equilibration is predicted to have slow algebraic length dependence~\cite{Aharon-Steinberg2019,Spanslatt2019,Srivastav2022}, and is not observed at low temperature, even at large length scales~\cite{Melcer2022}.
+On the contrary, for $N_\mathrm{d}\neq N_\mathrm{u}$ it should be exponentially fast~\cite{Aharon-Steinberg2019,Spanslatt2019,Srivastav2022}.
+However, it is still unclear whether, for fractional $\nu>1$, the $N_0$ integer edge channels (ECs) stemming from the fully filled LLs participate in the heat equilibration along the edge~\cite{Ma2019}.
+If so, one should include them in the $N_\mathrm{d}$ downstream modes, which can lead to $N_\mathrm{d}\neq N_\mathrm{u}$ in states where $\nu=N_0+2/3$, radically changing heat equilibration.